 Tuina is a style of medical massage that focuses on manipulating soft tissue for therapeutic effect.
 Many techniques are similar to other massage styles with a focus on stretching to increase range of motion and reducing pain.

-Therapeutic exercises are used to help develop strength and/or increase flexibility to help reduce and manage pain.
+Therapeutic exercises are used to help develop strength and/or increase flexibility to help reduce pain and improve injury recovery.
 Oftentimes they are combined with acupuncture to achieve greater effect.
+We have a dedicated room with weights to help our patients perform the exercises.

 Herbal medicine may be used as a sole form of treatment but is commonly used along with acupuncture and other therapies.
 Dr. Vu orders his herbs from the Oregon College of Oriental Medicine to ensure herb quality.
 Patients can pay and pick up the herbs from the college or choose to have them shipped home.